wlingca/rdssms/workshop/content/Lab5/1_reviewbackup/_index.en.md

 * From **Take DB Snapshot** provide **Snapshot name**: `snapshot-sqlserver-rdssql` and click on `Take Snapshot`.
 {{% img "review4.png" "review" %}}

 * Under **Snapshots**, click on `Manual` tab and notice the Snapshot you have just taken in the last step.
-It would take a while to complete and Snapshot creation time to appear.
+It would take about 20 minutes for the operation to complete and Snapshot creation time to appear.
+You may move on with the rest of the labs and come back to check on the status later.
 {{% img "review5.png" "review" %}}

 * Optionally you may view all snapshtos by clicking on **Snapshots** section.
 To see automatic snapshots, click on **System** tab.